spaceshark123/Word2Vec/README.md

 ## Internal Usage

 For use in your own Java projects, simply import the `Word2Vec.java` class file and it will immediately be usable.
-The following section covers the proper syntax for
+The following section covers the proper syntax for:

 1. __Initializing Word2Vec Model__: